 The heart is a pump that circulates blood through the body, as described in the previous activity; "The Plumber."
 In this activity, "The Electrician," explores the system that causes the heart muscle to beat.
 The heart beats with a rhythm established by a group of cells called the sinoatrial (SA) node that serves as a pacemaker.
 These cells naturally and periodically depolarize causing an action potential that spreads across the heart muscle.
 The SA node depolarization is then conducted to both atria via the Bachmann's bundle; a narrow band of conductive cells.
 This depolarization causes the muscle tissue of the two atria to squeeze at the same moment forcing the blood from the upper heart, the two atria, into the lower heart, the two ventricles.
-The original depolarization started in the SA node is also conducted to the atrioventricular (AV) node a bundle of cells that depolarize as a result of the SA node action potential.
-The AV node amplifies and delays the depolarization signal.
+The original depolarization started in the SA node is also conducted to the AV node a bundle of cells that depolarize as a result of the SA node action potential.
 The AV depolarization conducts into the bundle of His and the Purkinje fibers causing the ventricles to squeeze at the same moment but out of phase with the atria.
 It is essential that the upper and lower sections of the heart contract out of phase to make a pumping action.